Skip to Content

 • Type of Trail: Point to point

 The Legacy Trail in Canmore starts near the highway just past the Canmore Gold Club.
-It is well signed and you honestly can’t miss this 3-meter wide path.
-You can hike for as long as you feel before turning around and heading back to Canmore the same way.
+It’s well signed, and you honestly can’t miss this 3-meter (10 ft) wide path.
+You can hike for as long as you feel, before turning around and heading back to Canmore the same way.

 A couple of things to note about the Legacy Trail is that it can be pretty busy on the weekends in the summer months.
-As somebody walking you should be aware of lots of cyclists.
-For a quieter experience, go mid-week.
+As somebody walking, you should be aware of lots of cyclists.
+For a quieter experience, we recommend going mid-week.

 There is also limited shade on the trail.
 Be sure to wear a hat and sunscreen – especially if you’re hiking with any little ones!